breadmak3r/Polban/README.md

-hey, alnez here.
+hey, alnez here

-im studying informatics in POLBAN (Politeknik Negeri Bandung). i came to Polban in mid-2023
+im studying informatics in POLBAN (Politeknik Negeri Bandung). i went to polban in mid-2023

-this repository is for everything ive done in Polban
+this repository is for everything ive done in polban informatics engineering

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⣿⣿⡷⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀